- Elgar original reference

 Chapter 22: Connections with law and society research

-Jiirgen G. Backhaus In this entry we try to point to some connections between law and society research, on the one hand, and law and economics work, on the other.
+22 Connections with law and society research Jiirgen G. Backhaus In this entry we try to point to some connections between law and society research, on the one hand, and law and economics work, on the other.
 In emphasizing general similarities, we are trying to connect different bodies of literature that stem from different disciplinary backgrounds but which, in complementing each other, might be fruitfully combined in interdisciplinary law and economics-law and society projects.
 ‘The study of legal change can be considered to be at the heart of sociology of law as an enterprise’ (Cotterrell, 1995, p.
 351).
 As a matter of fact, the same holds for a substantial body of literature in law and economics.
 Although most law and economics work discusses the end point of legal change as the outcome of purposeful interaction (of legislatures, courts, plaintiffs and defendants, and so on), prominent scholars in particular in the field of economic history have interpreted the course of economic history in terms of a change of structures (of property rights assignments) in order to capture externalities and thereby more fully facilitate economic growth.
 A leading proponent of this approach is Douglas North (see North, 1981).
 Specifically, since economics is a social science (Frey, 1992) devoted to any circumstance in which alternatives have to be weighed against each other from the point of view of an identifiable agent with sufficiently clear objectives (Buchanan, 1969), law and economics research is not confined to the sphere of the purely economic.
-In this respect as well, the difference between law...
+In this...

 You are not authenticated to view the full text of this chapter or article.